sarafergus97/codeVA/Tweets/tweets_blog.md

 One may come to very different conclusions based on the data decision made here.
 Note, for example, that "house", which could be politically meaningful, is included in the first plot, but not the second.

-For another example, these are the most common words in tweets by Republicans (excluding the 500 most common words):
+For another example, these are the most common words in tweets by Democrats (excluding the 500 most common words):
 ![Common words used by Democrats](democrat_words.png)

-And these are the most common "unique" to Republicans excluding the 1000 most common Democratic words:
+And these are the most common "unique" to Democrats excluding the 1000 most common Republican words:

-![Common words used by Democrats and not Used by Republicans (top 1000 Republican Words)](democrat_unique.png) Again, very different conclusins can be drawn based on a seemingly small data decision.
+![Common words used by Democrats and not Used by Republicans (top 1000 Republican Words)](democrat_unique.png) Again, very different conclusions can be drawn based on a seemingly small data decision.
 You see the same sorts of changes when looking at the Democrats' words.
 You can see, for example, that one cloud emphasizes Democrats talking about "Trump", while the other does not.

 While there are ways to optimize these decisions, I tend to only have students consider them informally at the k-12 level.